kristifidani/Rust_Mongo/README.md

 ## Test

-Give the instructions to test the project.

 - Start docker containers: `docker-compose up -d`
 - Run unit-tests with: `cargo test --bin rust-mongo -- --nocapture`
 - Run integration tests with: `cargo test --test integration_test -- --nocapture`

 ## Build

-Give the instructions to build the project.

 - Build the project with: `cargo build`
 - Run the project with: `cargo run`